Free Investment Calculator

 With annual compounding, interest is calculated once per year on your balance.
 With monthly compounding, interest is calculated 12 times per year — meaning each month's interest earns interest the following month.
 On a $10,000 investment at 7% annual rate over 20 years, monthly compounding yields approximately $400 more than annual compounding.
 The difference grows significantly with larger amounts and longer time horizons.

-For many beginners, a common long-term approach is: (1) Learn whether a Roth IRA fits your situation; (2) Consider low-cost total market index funds such as VTI or FSKAX; (3) Set up automatic monthly contributions; (4) Avoid emotional trading during market downturns.
+For many beginners, a common long-term approach is: (1) Learn whether a Roth Individual Retirement Account, workplace retirement plan, Tax-Free Savings Account, or taxable account fits your situation; (2) Consider broad low-cost total market index funds; (3) Set up automatic monthly contributions; (4) Avoid emotional trading during market downturns.
 This approach still carries risk, but it keeps costs low and reduces decision fatigue.

 A common starting guideline is 15% of your gross income toward retirement.
 However, the most important thing is consistency — even $100 per month invested starting at age 25 grows to approximately $263,000 by age 65 at a 7% annual return.
 Use the Monthly Contribution calculator above to find the exact amount you need to reach any specific goal.